We all know they’re super cute, but there may be some things you don’t know about identical twins…

 1. Identical twins are not hereditary.

 Fraternal (non-identical) twins are caused by the release of multiple eggs from the mother’s ovaries and therefore she conceives multiple times at once.
 The tendency to hyper-ovulate is passed on from generation to generation, although there are other factors such as age that play a part here.
-On the flip side, identical twins are essentially fertilization gone wrong (sorry twinkies)… No one knows what causes that tiny fertilized egg to split, essentially cloning the conceived child.
+On the flip side, identical twins are essentially fertilization gone wrong (sorry twinkies)… No one knows what causes that tiny fertilized egg to split, essentially cloning the conceived child (although there are theories).
 It is one of the those freak-of-nature events that can happen to anyone.
 Yes anyone… no one is safe here people, it could be you.

 sciency source: verywell.com